-Attendance in the class is strongly recommended, since lectures will provide supplemental material that will appear on the tests.
-Roll call will not be taken on regular basis, but there will be several class activities, for example, group discussions and presentations, hands-on work, homework activities, in-class writing, pop-up quizzes, before-and-after lecture quizzes, think-pair-share etc. that will count towards your class participation points.
+Attendance in class is strongly recommended, since lectures will provide supplemental material that will appear on the tests.
+Roll call will not be taken on regular basis, but there will be several class activities, for example, group discussions, homework and related activities, in-class writing, popup or before-and-after quizzes, think-pair-share etc. that will count towards your class participation points.

-Dates to Remember
+Dates to remember